a7ex/xcresultparser/README.md

 OPTIONS:
   -o, --output-format <output-format>
                           The output format.
-It can be either 'txt', 'cli', 'html', 'md', 'xml', 'junit', or 'cobertura'.
+It can be either 'txt', 'cli', 'html', 'md', 'xml', 'junit', 'cobertura', 'warnings'
+                          and 'errors'.
 In case of 'xml' sonar generic format for test results and generic format (Sonarqube) for coverage data is used.
 In the case of 'cobertura', --coverage is implied.
   -p, --project-root <project-root>
                           The name of the project root.
 If present paths and urls are relative to the specified directory.